Anthony Grant (footballer, born 1987): Chelsea

 Ahead of the 2006–07 season, Grant joined League Two side Wycombe Wanderers on a season-long loan.
-Wycombe manager Paul Lambert had previously tried to sign Grant during his time at Livingston a year earlier, although no transfer materialised due to the distance Grant would have to travel to play for the club.
+Wycombe manager Paul Lambert had previously tried to sign Grant during his time at Livingston a year earlier.
+However, no transfer materialised due to the distance Grant would have to travel to play for the club.
 He made his Wycombe debut on the first day of the season, playing 69 minutes in a 1–1 home draw with Wrexham.
-A week later, on 12 August 2006, he was sent-off for the first time in his career in a 1–0 defeat to Notts County, receiving the red card for two bookable offences.
-Grant also helped Wycombe reach the semi-final of the League Cup, playing in all five games up until the semi-final, but was unable to take part in the two legged semi-final as Wycombe were drawn against Grant's employers, Chelsea.
+A week later, on 12 August 2006, he was sent off for the first time in his career in a 1–0 defeat to Notts County, receiving the red card for two bookable offences.
+Grant also helped Wycombe reach the semi-final of the League Cup, playing in all five games up until the semi-final, but was unable to take part in the two-legged semi-final as Wycombe were drawn against Grant's employers, Chelsea.
 He was almost ever-present during the campaign, making 49 appearances as Wycombe finished the season in 12th place.
 He was offered a contract extension at Chelsea in March 2007, and signed the deal on returning to the club at the end of the campaign.
 In November 2007, Grant was loaned out, this time joining Luton Town until January 2008.
 He made his debut in a 1–0 victory over Southend United, coming on as a second-half substitute.
 Grant's first four appearances for Luton were as a late substitute.
-He started his first match for the club in a match against Bristol Rovers on 26 December 2007, but was one of three players to be sent-off for Luton in a game that saw them draw 1–1, despite Bristol Rovers' numerical advantage.
+He started his first match for the club in a match against Bristol Rovers on 26 December 2007 but was one of three players to be sent off for Luton in a game that saw them draw 1–1, despite Bristol Rovers' numerical advantage.
 Grant was given an immediate three-game ban, which put an abrupt end to his loan spell; the club were in administration and under a transfer embargo, so were unable to renew the loan.